TUDelftNAS/Delftvisor/design/design.md

 Each slice wants to be able to use multiple flow tables, group tables, meter tables and queue's.

 This is achieved by allocating for each slice an amount of the available resources and rewriting the id's used by that slice.
-The first flow table is reserved by the hypervisor for handling hypervisor traffic and applying actions to the packets such as rate-limiting certain slices.
+The first two flow tables are reserved by the hypervisor for handling hypervisor traffic and applying actions to the packets such as rate-limiting certain slices.
 Each packet gets a number attached in the metadata field which contains the slice it is in, each flowmod than adds a match to the slice that flowmod belongs to.
 This allows each slice to use most tables, a tenant can even use the metadata field only the first 10 bits are reserved for the slice id.